 Bright and early on the last day of my trip with Trafalgar, the group headed out to Round Pond Estate, an olive oil orchard and winery in Rutherford (near Napa).
 It is by far the most beautiful winery I have ever been to and I plan on returning with Mr. Misadventures.

 Our first stop was to the orchard and the olive mill and pressing facility.
 The olives are pressed once a year and we were actually lucky enough to be there on the first day of the harvest so the place was bustling as teams prepared to start the picking and pressing process.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-The orchard has 2200 trees with 8 varietals of olives, 5 Italian and 3 Spanish.
+The orchard has 2200 trees with 8 varieties of olives, 5 Italian and 3 Spanish.
 It takes one hour to pick the fruit of one tree.
-One tree equals three bins (the blue box in the photo below) of olives and 3 bins equal one gallon of the liquid gold.
+One tree equals three bins (the blue box in the photo below) of olives and 3 bins equal one gallon of liquid gold.

 The olives are immediately milled after they are picked because Round Pond built its own mill.
 That is not common as most farmers must pick their olives and take them to a mill.
 The fruit begins oxidizing immediately so if the trip to the mill takes a while they aren't as fresh and they also risk bruising in transport.